Carnegie Endowment Gaither Junior Fellowship

 6. International Security and Political Economy [to work with the International Security and South Asia Programs] – Quantitative data analysis and GIS skills are required.
 A strong mathematical background is a plus.
 An academic background in international relations theory or international political economy along with an interest in military issues is essential.

-7. Asia Program – Mandarin Chinese language skills are essential.
-Proficiency in another Asian language is a plus.
+7. Asia Program – Mandarin Chinese language skills, particularly reading comprehension, are essential.
+An additional foreign language is a plus.

 8. Russia and Eurasia – Excellent Russian and/or Ukranian reading skills required.